 - Brush the top side of the fish with oil before you turn it over, and turn gently.

 - Cook about 3 minutes more on the second side.
 Cod only needs to be cooked to 130F/54C to be done, so if you have one I’d use an Instant Read Meat Thermometer (affiliate link) to check the temperature.
 Cod is tough when it’s overcooked, so watch it carefully and check often.

 - Serve hot for a perfect summer meal!

 Make it a Low-Carb Meal:

 The grilled cod in the photos is served with easy Cucumber Caesar.
-For a delicious low-carb meal, this cod would also be delicious with something like Air Fryer Asian Green Beans or a perfect summer tomato salad.
+For a delicious low-carb meal, this cod would also be delicious with something like Air Fryer Asian Green Beans, Al’s Famous Hungarian Cucumber Salad, Loaded Cauliflower Mock Potato Salad, or a perfect summer tomato salad.

 - 4 pieces cod or other firm white fish

 - 6 T olive oil plus a bit more for brushing fish